 DefinitionCerumen is the soft yellow wax made by glands in your ear canal.
 It is more commonly known as earwax.
 Cerumen impaction happens when earwax becomes wedged in and blocks the ear canal.

 CausesCerumen impaction is usually caused by:

-- An inability of the ear to naturally clear itself of cerumen
+- An inability of the ear to naturally clear itself of cerumen due to hardening

 - Putting objects into your ears that push the cerumen deeper into the ear canal